How Censorship Turned A Final Fantasy Drug Deal Into A Surreal Banana Addiction - TheNewsTrace

 Take the player from Final Fantasy Legend 2 to a town plagued by opium drug dealers is going too far?
 Well, if you come across smuggling mafias, drug addicts and characters questioning the usefulness of banning them, according to Nintendo it’s going a bit overboard.

-Its zero tolerance policy for stories that go too far when it comes to violence, alcohol and drugs, forced the location team of Final Fantasy Legend 2 to modify the entire plot of one of the planes that we visited in the game, but far from being intimidated someone decided to opt for the creative path.
+Its zero-tolerance policy for out-of-control stories when it comes to violence, alcohol, and drugs forced the location team of Final Fantasy Legend 2 to modify the entire plot of one of the planes that we visited in the game, but far from being intimidated someone decided to opt for the creative path.

 With the intention of facilitating the location process and incidentally throwing a dart at Nintendothe only change that occurred was to change the opium for bananas, thus causing a surreal situation in which some NPCs questioned the legality of the banana market before the player.